 Stead & Simpson operated 223 retail branches by 1963.

 Stead & Simpson closed its shoe manufacturing operations in Daventry and Leicester with the loss of 400 jobs in 1973.
-The company explained that it would focus on its retail business, which could be managed more competitively if its products were acquired externally.
+The company would focus on its retail business, which could be managed more competitively if its products were acquired on the open market.

 Members of the Gee family continued to hold voting control over Stead & Simpson.
 The Daily Mail described the chain as “downmarket”.

-Stead & Simpson was acquired by Clayform Properties for £120 million in cash in 1989.
-Clayform was attracted by the value of Stead & Simpson’s 110 freehold high street properties, which it sold on and leased back.
+Stead & Simpson was acquired by Clayform Properties, a property developer, for £120 million in cash in 1989.
+Clayform was attracted to the value of Stead & Simpson’s 110 freehold high street properties, which it divested and leased back.
 15 city centre locations were sold off.
-Stead & Simpson became loss-making, and was starved of cash and investment.
+Stead & Simpson was starved of cash and investment, and became loss-making.

 Stead & Simpson was acquired by its management, led by Peter Gee, in 1993.
-It was the third largest shoe shop chain in Britain, with 286 shop.
+It was the third largest shoe shop chain in Britain, with 286 shops.

 39 stores were acquired from Facia in 1996.

 Stead & Simpson was subject to a management buyout for £51.4 million in 2005.
 By this time the company had around 400 stores.